LeonTLam/obsidian-ntnu/03_Creative_Projects/Escape_From_Tarkov/Goal to KAPPA.md

+---
+inSelect: All
+inSearch: ""
+hideCompleted: false
+---
 This document serves as a comprehensive guide for **Escape from Tarkov**, specifically tailored to help you unlock the coveted **Secure Container [[Kappa]]**.
 Inside, you'll find essential details about the game's [[Goal to KAPPA#Maps|maps]], key [[Goal to KAPPA#Traders|traders]], and crucial items required to complete the challenging [[Goal to KAPPA#Quests|quests]] leading to Kappa.
 Use this guide to streamline your journey and maximize your efficiency in achieving this ultimate milestone.
 ```dataviewjs
 // CONFIGURATION